globus/globus-toolkit/gridftp/gwtftp/source/README.txt

 As an alternative to the insurmountable task of modifying each and every FTP client, we have created an intermediate program (gwtftp) to act as a proxy between existing FTP clients and GridFTP servers.
-Users can connect to gwtftp with their favortie standard FTP client and gwtftp will then connect to a GridFTP server on the clients behalf.
+Users can connect to gwtftp with their favorite standard FTP client and gwtftp will then connect to a GridFTP server on the clients behalf.